andrewpeck/0xbefe/doc/cvp13.md

 You can use the scripts directly from this repo, all you have to do is:
 1. Generate the XML address table file by running this command at the root of the repository: ```make update_me0_cvp13``` (replace me0 with ge21 or ge11 as appropriate).
 This step is only needed after cloning or updating the repository.
 1. Compile the rwreg library that is used for hardware access: ```scripts/boards/cvp13/rwreg && make```.
 This step is only needed after cloning or updating the repository.
-1. Set up the environment for your station and card combination: ```cd scripts && source env_gem.sh me0 cvp13``` (replace me0 with ge21 or ge11 as appropriate).
+1. Set up the environment for your station and card combination: ```cd scripts && source env.sh me0 cvp13``` (replace me0 with ge21 or ge11 as appropriate).
 This step is needed for every new terminal that you want to use the scripts in.
 1. Initialize and configure the CVP13 firmware for the given station: ```cd scripts && python boards/cvp13/cvp13_init_me0.py```.
 This step is only needed after a CVP13 power cycle or CVP13 FPGA programming.
 1. Use the scripts e.g.:
 	1. start the interactive register access tool: ```python common/reg_interface.py```, once the tool is running e.g. to read the GBT link status registers of OH0 type ```readKW OH_LINKS.OH0.GBT``` (readKW means read all registers matching the substring), or check the CVP13 firmware version and configuration: ```readKW GEM_SYSTEM```.
 You can also write to registers using the write command.
 You can get some help by typing help.
 Refer to the address table XML file to find what registers exist and what they do (there's documentation for each register).
 At some point PDF document should also get generated from the XML when running make update_me0_cvp13, but that's not yet working..